-Data Protection Day is celebrated internationally on January 28th each year in order to promote privacy and raise awareness on best practices when it comes to data protection.
+Data Protection Day is celebrated internationally on January 28th each year to promote privacy and raise awareness on best practices when it comes to data protection.

 The day focuses on raising awareness for individuals, businesses and consumers and how we can better protect our data and private information in the digital space.

 Why is this an important initiative?
-Many people still lack education and knowledge about how their personal data is being collected, used, and shared.
-The goal is, therefore, to inspire people to take action to better protect their personal information online, especially on social media.
+Many people are unaware of how their personal data is being collected, used, and shared.
+The goal of this day is to inspire people to take action to better protect their personal information online, especially on social media.

 Did you know that your privacy and data online is protected by Article 8 of the European Convention on Human Rights?
 This illustrates the importance of the topic, and why it should not be taken lightly.